owncloud-archive/documentation/admin_manual/maintenance/update.rst

 maintaining your ownCloud server from packages and upgrading manually.

 You should always maintain regular backups
 (see :doc:`backup`), and make a backup before every update/upgrade.
+The Updater app does not backup your database or data directory.

 The Updater app performs these operations: